swiftlang/swift-book/TSPL.docc/ReferenceManual/Attributes.md

 frame these slightly differently.
 -->

+The extension can include declarations for stored properties and initializers, which is an exception to the rule that these can't be declared in extensions.

-If you provide an argument to the `objc` attribute, the extension's members are placed in an Objective-C category with that name.
+If you provide an argument to the `objc` attribute, the extension's members are placed in an Objective-C category with that name, which must match an category declared in the Objective-C header file.
 For example, if the header contains the following:

 ```objc